Land of Volcanoes

 5 days, 4 nights: Mid-June through September

 With more than 30 active volcanoes and eruptions every 4 to 5 years, Iceland is truly the land of volcanoes.
-This tour takes you to some of Iceland's most famous eruption sites.
-Explore steaming lava fields, colorful geothermal hot springs and enjoy the beautiful and dramatic scenery of the Icelandic wilderness.
+We can design a program for you that focuses on some of Iceland’s most famous eruption sites.
+Explore steaming lava fields, colourful geothermal hot springs and enjoy the beautiful and dramatic scenery of the Icelandic wilderness.

 Day 1, Welcome to Iceland!

 Our car service will pick you up at the airport and drive you to Reykjavik, where you check into your downtown hotel.
 Spend the day at leisure with recommendations from us.

 Today your private expert guide and vehicle will pick you up.
 Head for the area around Eyjafjallajokull, the volcano that erupted in the spring of 2010.
 We travel first to the north side of the volcano into an area called Thorsmork, where the effects of the eruption are clearly visible.
 Here we will take an easy hike to the run-off Gigjokull glacier, where torrents of glacial melt water radically transformed the surrounding landscape during the recent eruption.
 We’ll then proceed to the southern slopes of the volcano, where you’ll take in some of Iceland’s most dramatic scenery—on one side, tall mountains with a succession of waterfalls cascading from the glaciers above, while on the other views of the North Atlantic coastline with its black-sand beaches and dramatic headlands teeming with birdlife.
 In the afternoon, a scenic drive through classic Icelandic farmland takes us to your country hotel, your base for the next two nights.